-- 8.30 Whitehill & Bordon is well served by existing and new facilities.
-The Forest Community Centre and Whitehill Village Hall are well used.
-The Forest Community Centre received £178,000 of S106 money in 2023 for a refurbishment.
-The area also benefits from the Phoenix Theatre and Arts Centre (primarily a cultural venue, but with space for hire as well, including by a church, as referenced), and other smaller venues.
-The new facilities will also take on important roles, particularly the BOSC Cricket Club pavilion as a good quality space for hire, and space at Oakmoor School.
-The location remains an area of growth, with new housing continuing to be delivered.
-At present, it is not considered that this necessitates an additional facility in this area.
-Consolidating existing facilities, maximising use and ensuring buildings are adaptable, resilient and modern could facilitate meeting additional pressures on meeting places in this area. - 8.31 Woodlands Hall in Headley is owned by East Hampshire District Council.
-The nursery use that operated from here has ceased, therefore there is capacity at this venue for community uses.
-The outdoor space and play area were allocated CIL funding in 2023 (£221,190.60). - 8.32 In Grayshott, the Jubilee Hut is well used, accommodating the Scouts, the PK Pre-School and other uses.
+- 8.37 Woodlands Hall in Headley is owned by East Hampshire District Council.
+The Council has indicated its intension to transfer this important community facility to a local organisation or operator to ensure its long-term protection and to continue to provide valued services to the local community.
+The hall and open space have been available for community organisations to submit proposals to operate.
+The hall and open space can be taken as a whole or the assets can be transferred as separate entities.
+The outdoor space and play area were allocated CIL funding in 2023 (£221,190.60). - 8.38 In Grayshott, the Jubilee Hut is well used, accommodating the Scouts, the PK Pre-School and other uses.
 The building is leased from Hampshire County Council.
 The Scouts and PK are responsible for the maintenance of the building, which is a wood building, recent work has repaired/replaced elements of the timber frame that had become damaged, replaced old metal windows, and repaired the floor in PK and children's toilets.
 In addition, work may be needed soon to replace the felt roof.
 The Scouts group (which welcomes boys and girls) is thriving with membership now higher than before the pandemic supported by a strong team of adult volunteer leaders.
 PK Pre-School is the only such facility in the village and is at capacity supporting over thirty local families.
 Both the Scout Group and the PK Pre-School are considered by the community essential parts of the village.